g-l-i-t-c-h-o-r-s-e/mUhGuI/README.md

 Some Codec combinations could actually deafen you, lower your shizzit.
 Some form glitchy melodies~ I've included a compiled version if you don't have or wan't to install AutoHotKey.

+Over the years this has become so much more than I planned and continues to evolve every other day, stay tuned for more goodies that I come up with!
 Pls hit me up if you have any ideas or issues! :>
 ![main](https://i.imgur.com/Y6y4VSg.png)